 Some counties have treatment or diversionary court programs that address defendants whose criminal behavior is related to substance abuse or mental health issues.

-When permitted by law, a judge may order what's called a split sentence.
-Here, the judge sentences the defendant but holds off on making the defendant serve all or a portion of the jail time.
+With a split sentence, the judge sentences the defendant but holds off on making the defendant serve all or a portion of the jail time.
 During the suspended portion, the defendant must comply with terms of probation or administrative release.
 A judge can revoke the suspended sentence and send the defendant to jail for violating the release terms.

 Prosecutors may offer defendants who plead guilty to a Class D or E crime a chance at a deferred disposition, subject to court approval.
 Under a deferred disposition, the court delays entering the sentence for a set time period during which the defendant must comply with court-ordered terms.
 Upon successful completion of the terms, the State may agree to allow the person to withdraw their guilty plea and then dismiss the charges.
 This result means no conviction.
 But if the defendant inexcusably fails to comply with the terms, the court can impose a sentence.